 The External user ID and Swrve User Type properties are both listed in the Swrve User Properties file in the User DB export files.

 Push notifications are sent to the device the user was last active on.
-If your app is configured to support Silent notifications you can restrict push notifications to display only on the devices of users currently ‘identified’ with a device (for example, logged-in).
+If your app is configured to support Background app updates, you can restrict push notifications to display only on the devices of users currently ‘identified’ with a device (for example, logged-in).

-To do this, when you define your target audience, select the Authenticate identity of Push Recipients check box.
+To do this, when you define your target audience, select Check identity of push recipient.

 Resource A/B tests